Determining Residual Risk With Construction AI

 Let’s face it, every construction project presents new challenges for contractors and their workers.
 There is no such thing as two identical projects because every project is built on different land, by different hands, and under different conditions.
 But what if we could quantify data on a level so precise that the safety implications of projects could be quantified, controlled, and applied to future projects?
 This is the goal of construction artificial intelligence (AI) — to manage risk and improve efficiency.

-In this brief article, an Orlando construction attorney from Cotney Construction Law will discuss how construction AI can be used to determine residual risk on construction projects.
+In this brief article, an Orlando construction attorney from Cotney Attorneys & Consultants is pleased to announce that they have been named to the 2021 edition of Inc. 5000 list.
+The ranking recognizes the fastest-growing small private companies in the United States. will discuss how construction AI can be used to determine residual risk on construction projects.
 This technology highlights the prevalence of injuries on the project site, one of the leading causes of profit losses in the construction industry.
 If you are concerned about workplace safety, an Orlando construction attorney can perform a third-party site audit to highlight areas of vulnerability.